Gnuhry/student-alarm/README.md

 - export events to ics file
 - dark theme support
 - English and German language support
+- earlier alarm if weather is bad (beta) - restricted to german cities

 ## important things to know
 - the sound alarm is connected to the **media** volume